IBM/fscrypt-multiuser/README.md

 | `PAM_AUTH_FORCE_UPDATE` | `OFF` | Update pam rules after pam-configs file is installed |
 | `INSTALL_HEADERS` | `ON` | Enable installation of development headers |
 | `CMAKE_INSTALL_PREFIX` | `/usr` | Installation prefix |

-## PAM Module Hooks

-PAM can load and execute a hook following a user's successful login.
-Module hooks are shared objects implementing the API specified by [fscrypt_pam_hook.h](inc/fscrypt_pam_hook.h).
-The goal of this implementation is to provide a method for administrators to dynamically reconfigure security parameters when a user successfully authenticates but they password is unable to unlock local system resources.

-An example module is provided at [fscrypt_pam_example_hook.c](src/fscrypt_pam_example_hook.c).